RTEMS/rtems_waf/README.md

   5. Configure with your specific settings.
 In this case the path to the tools and the kernel are separate and provided on the command line.
-Your envronment's path variable does not need to changed [^3].
+Your environment's path variable does not need to changed [^3].
 We limit the build to `sparc/erc32` BSP:

      ```